 Within the context of the economic Trinity there is submission of equal divine persons, but it is misleading to extend that submission, in an ontological sense, to the principle of a wife’s submission to her earthly head.
 The reason being, it is a divine Person as a human being who submits to a divine Being who is not a human being!
 In other words, Christ Jesus submitted only in his human nature to the divine will, just as we are to submit our human wills to God.
 Although the divine Persons are equal, the two respective wills in view are not equal in being, which is not the case with marriage.
 So, the ontological analogy breaks down once we tease out the relevant will of submission in the economic Trinity.
 I’ll try to elaborate even further.

 Regarding marriage we are talking about two distinct human wills – among equal beings – that are to be brought into harmony through submission.
 Yet the submission of Christ does not entail equal beings.
 In Christ’s submission to the Father, although the persons are equal, the relevant beings are not.
 As a human being with a human will, Christ submits to his Father, a divine being.
 Therefore, that a human being, who is also a divine Person, submits as a divine Person to another divine Person (who is solely a divine being) lacks ontic analogous force as it relates to one human being who must by God’s design submit to another equal human being in marriage.
-Consequently, the Christ submission-analogy to marriage is not one-to-one; it cannot pertain to an equality of beings or persons, but nonetheless to a congruity and harmonious ordering of distinct and separate wills.
+Consequently, the Christ submission-analogy to marriage is not one-to-one; it cannot pertain to an equality of beings, but nonetheless to a congruity and harmonious ordering of distinct and separate wills.
 In other words, with respect to submission in marriage, the two wills are different yet belong to equal beings.
 With respect to Christ’s submission to God, the wills are different too, yet of unequal beings.
 Therefore, the analogy is not at the point of being.